-What you need to know about color correction and grading your video?
+What do you need to know about color correction and grading your video?

-During the post-production process, color grading and color correction appear at the end, but it’s crucial to note that their conception should be started in the pre-production phase!
+During the post-production process, color grading and color correction appear at the end.
+Still, it’s crucial to note that their conception should be started in the pre-production phase!